JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/detachments.md

 **Freya**: _"Eek.
 Do I lose my next turn?"_

-**Warden**: _"That's right, but you can try to succeed at a WIL save to snap out of it.
+**Warden**: _"That's right, but you can try to succeed at a PRS save to snap out of it.
 A few of the creatures nearby begin to nibble at your clothes as you writhe around.
 Finally, they attack both you and Wolfram!"_

 > As a detachment, the Traitor-Rats have both the _blast_ property and deal _enhanced_ damage.
 The Warden rolls a d12 twice, dealing 1 damage to Freya and 6 to Wolfram.